MarginaliaSearch/www.marginalia.nu/content/log/A_123_index_io/index.md

 The new index is designed to make the most use of NVMe SSDs, but as it's intended to possible to run on a variety of hardware, a lot of it is configurable, and for example disabling io_uring and reducing block sizes should make it operate reasonably well even on SATA SSDs.

 Check out the links below if you found this even remotely interesting.
-They're dig much deeper into the same sorts of topics.
+They dig much deeper into the same sorts of topics.
 ## Further Reading

 * [Reading from External Memory](https://arxiv.org/pdf/2102.11198) - Ruslan Savchenko